chrisjsewell/ipypublish/README.rst

     :target: https://travis-ci.org/chrisjsewell/ipypublish

-A workflow for creating and editing publication ready scientific reports, from one or more Jupyter Notebooks, without leaving the browser!
+A workflow for creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks, without leaving the browser!

 .. image:: https://github.com/chrisjsewell/ipypublish/raw/master/example_workflow.gif